AlexEltonPym/hearth-mici/classic_sim/readme.md

-do some auras need to effect themselves? dynamic change stats to replace gain weapon attack dynamic set stats to replace swap stats
+do some auras need to effect themselves? dynamic change stats to replace gain weapon attack dynamic set stats to replace swap stats spell damage from weapon and player? use all instead of targeted to prevent stealth/hexproof issues